Bread Dad

 Ingredients

-• 1/2 Cup Vegetable Oil – Use a neutral tasting vegetable oil such as corn or canola.
+• 1/2 Cup Vegetable Oil – Use a neutral tasting vegetable oil such as corn.

 • 1/2 Cup Vegan Light Brown Sugar (packed)